 It’s so hard to keep up with you!
 Are vegans like some weird kind of vegetarians?
 Is it the same as being gluten-free?
 Is veganism a weird cult?
 It’s ridiculous!
 You might as well give up, right?

-Honestly, it would be ok if you feel like it is hard to stay vegan.
+Honestly, it would be ok if you feel like it is hard to stay vegan. especially with all those people coming out saying veganism destroyed their lives.
+People you probably looked up to or follow.
+You probably purchased some of their materials to support them!
 It’s hard to stand out, to be different.
 It’s absolutely ok to stand up for what you believe in, for the voiceless!